 The seven trumpets

-The judgements announced with the first four trumpets: are a burning up a third of the trees and all the grass; the killing of a third of life in the sea and destroying a third of all ships; a third part of the rivers become wormwood and many die from its bitterness; a third part of the sun, moon and stars are hidden.
+These are the judgements announced with the first four trumpets: a burning up of a third of the trees and all the grass; the killing of a third of life in the sea and destroying a third of all ships; a third part of the rivers become wormwood and many die from its bitterness; a third part of the sun, moon and stars are hidden.

 Then an angel proclaims three woes, warning that, although the first four trumpets heralded severe events, worse is to come from the remaining three.

-Following the fifth trumpet, the first woe is the release of smoke from a bottomless pit which darkens the sky, and the release of locusts which are, for a period of five months with no relief, to torment those who do not have the seal of God on their forehead.
+Following the fifth trumpet, the first woe is the release of smoke from a bottomless pit which darkens the sky, and the release of locusts which are to torment those who do not have the seal of God on their forehead.
+This torment is to last for a period of five months with no relief.

 When the sixth angel blows his trumpet, four of Satan’s angels command a vast army that will slay a third part of all men during a specified period of time.
 Despite this judgement, the survivors do not repent of their sins.